genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO: add Differential Similarity Search application

-Single-cell RNA-seq Analysis
+Single-cell RNA-Seq Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to identify heterogeneously-expressed (HE) genes across cells, while accounting for technical noise.
-The application analyses single-cell RNA-seq data and accepts several Mapped Read Counts as inputs.
-The output report you can see in Single-cell RNA-seq Visualiser.
+The application analyses single-cell RNA-Seq data and accepts several Mapped Read Counts as inputs.
+The output report you can see in Single-cell RNA-Seq Visualiser.

 The application supports two algorithms for HE analysis.
 The first uses spike-in data (artificially introduced RNAs of known abundance) to calibrate a